Sunday Table

 • leaders who carry responsibility and feel its weight

-You do not need special knowledge.
-You do not need to agree with everything.
-You only need to show up honestly.
+You do not need special knowledge and you do not need to agree with everything.
+Just show up honestly with an open, yet discerning mind.

-• return to the same page more than once
+• reflect during the week and maybe return to the same page more than once

 CURRENT & PAST WEEKS